AdrianRomanoiu/Booking-App/README.md

 A simple website application where users can book hotels or motels for their vacations or bussiness trips.
 The application allows multiple features such as: creating an account, filtering the locations using different criteria, etc.
-Implemented in Python using Django, REST framework and SQLite.
+Implemented in Python using Django REST framework and SQLite.